100-Incorporated/E-Colosseum/Documentation/Sprint2.md

 ### Database API
 We will be using a SQLite database to store player information.
 We need persistence for scores, "cash balance", and basic user information.
 This database will be seperate from that of the user's stock portfolio.

+# Sprint 2 Frontend

+## Primary Updates
+To support the functionality of maintaining stock market trading, our opening page gives users the option to login or signup.
+There is also a prompt for the user to play as guest, if the user chooses to compete in cognitive brain games without the pressure of trading.
+After the user chooses one of the three options, they can access the homepage.
+This is where the user can access a variety of brain games and augment their understanding of stock market trading.

+## Unit Tests / Cypress Tests